iCliniq Logo

 Welcome to icliniq.com.

-The problem which you are facing is most likely due to the adenomyosis and polycystic ovaries.
+The problem that you are facing is most likely due to the adenomyosis and polycystic ovaries.
 As you have not mentioned your age and the number of kids, it is really difficult to tell you the exact management.
-Because, management is totally age related and number of kids you have.
+Because management is totally age-related and the number of kids you have.
 We can suggest you some hormonal treatment or surgical treatment based on your age and parity.

 Patient's Query

 I have three children and all were emergency cesareans.
 I am 34 years old now and had pre-eclampsia twice.
-My husband had vasectomy.
-Should I undergo hysterectomy as the symptoms are so bad?
+My husband had a vasectomy.
+Should I undergo a hysterectomy, as the symptoms are so bad?

 Hi,